ldstep/ldstephensnet/content/notes.md

 July 28, 2025, at 11:16:42 AM

 Done with iA Writer again.
-Note to self, stop trying to like!
+Note to self, stop trying to like it!

 ---